fisodd/www-fisodd-com/content/post/right-place.rst

 from 'biggest' and 'best' over to costs and efficiency.
-And here again I ended up with a front-row seat to the next big transformation, this time helping commodity servers (high volume, low cost, x86-based servers) showcase their value proposition versus the existing solutions.
+And here again I ended up with a front-row seat to the next big transformation, this time helping commodity servers (high volume, low cost, x86-based servers) showcase their value proposition versus the existing minicomputers.
-Where we had been proving HP/UX could overtake the proprietary systems, now I was involved in showing that Linux and Microsoft's Windows Server were just as capable and a whole lot cheaper to manage |--| matching the performance results was easy, the work was in stripping marketing claims down to bare facts and then reassembling a clearer picture of the real costs.
+Where we had been proving HP/UX could overtake the proprietary systems, now I was involved in showing that Linux and Microsoft's Windows Server were just as capable and a whole lot cheaper |--| matching the performance results was easy, the hard work was in stripping marketing claims down to bare facts and then reassembling a clearer picture of the real costs.
 Once again, we were successful in proving the underdog could win, and again the marketplace transformed the industry.

-By the time that commodity servers had taken the drama out of the competitive performance arena, I was offered a chance to analyze and measure an entirely different transformation, the mobility revolution.
+By the time that commodity servers had taken the drama out of the competitive performance arena, I was offered a chance to move to Intel analyzing and measuring an entirely different transformation, the mobility revolution.
-My transition to this space was with laptop PCs, becoming part of the team working towards the vision of all day computing, figuring out the steps to move from heavy laptop PCs that maybe lasted a few hours between charges and instead deliver thin and light notebooks that could last all day on a single charge.
+My transition to this space was with laptop PCs, becoming part of the team working towards the vision of "all day computing", figuring out the steps to move from heavy laptop PCs that maybe lasted a few hours between charges and instead deliver thin and light notebooks that could last all day on a single charge.
 The key was to put aside the grand statements